microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/unifiedroledefinition-get.md

 ## <a name="examples"></a>Exemplos

-### <a name="example-1-get-the-definition-of-a-custom-role-for-a-directory-provider"></a>Exemplo 1: Obter a definição de uma função personalizada para um provedor de diretórios
+### <a name="example-1-get-the-definition-of-a-custom-role-for-a-directory-provider"></a>Exemplo 1: Obter a definição de uma função personalizada para um provedor de diretório

 #### <a name="request"></a>Solicitação